chalatz/tours/pages/tours/driving/halfday-private-tours-west-coast.md

 **MEDIEVAL CITY**

-From your selected point, you'll be driven to the Old town Medieval City (**World Heritage Site**) to see the most imposing buildings and get your photos from outside (Stop Photos).
+Starting from the pier or your chosen departure point, we'll take you to the Medieval City, a renowned **UNESCO World Heritage Site**, where you can snap photos of the iconic walls and gates from outside.

+Due to recent traffic regulations, cars are not permitted to enter the Old Town; it's exclusively for pedestrians.
+Our tour will conclude at one of the Old Town gates, allowing you to explore independently.
+Enjoy your leisurely stroll back to the ship; it's just a quick 10-minute walk from the Medieval City to the Cruise Port.
+This way, you save both time and money, avoiding any waiting-time charges for the driver.

 **NEW TOWN - MANDRAKI PORT**

-You continue to the New Town to the entrance of the old harbour where according to the tradition, the **Colossus of Rhodes** once stood (Stop Visit Photos).
-The **Church of the Annunciation** (Stop Visit Photos) and the North Point of the Island (Stop Photos)
+Then past the imposing buildings of the New town, in **neo-colonial and Italianate style**, which lend grandeur to this part of the present-day town.
+You continue to the entrance of the **Mandraki Old Harbor**, atop tall columns, stand the two bronze deer - characteristic landmarks of the island.
+Here, according to tradition, was the place where the famous **Colossus of Rhodes**, one of the seven wonders of the ancient world, once stood (Stop Visit Photos).

 **ANCIENT KAMIROS**